LucasLima21/LucasLima21/README.md

 ### Hello I'm Lucas ^^

-- 💼 I’m currently working on Amazonas Civil Defense State with Junior Front-end and Back-end Developer.
+- 💼 I’m currently working on ITRIAD as a Full Stack Web Develper.
-- 🌱 I’m currently learning Vue.js, Computer Vision and Cloud Computer.
+- 🌱 I’m currently learning Mendix Low code platform.
-- 🤔 I’m looking for help with Sequelize with TypeScript, Java Spring Boot and Cloud Computer.
-- 💬 Ask me about Python and C++.
+- 💬 Ask me about Python and C++, or something about React, JavaScript and TypeScript ^^.

-### Agora em Português pois aqui é BR (hu3) !!
-- 💼 Atualmente trabalho com Desenvolvimento Front-end e Back-end na Defesa Civil do Estado do Amazonas.
-- 🌱 Estou aprendendo aos poucos sobre Vue.js, Visão Computacional e Computação em Núvem.
-- 🤔 É interessante umas ajudas com TypeScript e Sequelize ou Java Spring Boot para Back-end e Computação em Núvem com a plataforma do Google.
-- 💬 Se é Python,C, C++ eu acho que posso ajudar.
+- I tried to like JAVA, but I didn't, I know something using Spring Boot, But my focus is Node JS with NestJS and some of Sequelize.